sobota, 17 marca 2007

 Chivay welcomes us with a few dressed up lamas.
 In Quechua, Chivay means love, so we are entering the city of love.
 Unfortunately the love was quite expensive there; we had to pay 35 soles per person to enter the park.

 Later on in the evening there was a traditional dinner cooked for us and a dance show.
 We walked into a hall full of tourists… and thought it wasn’t something we wanted to see, so we tried to explain to our guide that we are going somewhere else, but she got a little bit upset... but we really didn’t want to spend a whole evening with tourists… As we walked around the town we heard some music noise.
 As we followed the noise we got to some school where people were having dance rehearsals and they didn’t mind us staying there and watching.
 Robak has even got up to dance with them!
-On our way back to the hotel I went to the internet café for 15 minutes just to check my emails and I found out that my wife is pregnant!
+On our way back to the hotel I went to the internet café for 15 minutes just to check my emails and I found out that I’ll have a son!
 Unfortunately I was exhausted and had to energy to celebrate.
-I hardly slept during the night… I’m sure it’s the city of love.
+I hardly slept during the night.
+I’m sure it’s the city of love.

 Today we are going to Cruz del Condor which is 3450 m above the sea level.
 On our way up we stop a few times to take a look on all those beautiful views.
 We also visit Yanque where we go to see an old church with baroque exteriors.
 On Plaza de Armas there are a few Indian girls dancing for tourists...
 The view of one poor skinny girl holding a piece of cloth and all the beautiful mountains are very sad.
 This contrasting image will be in my mind for the whole journey.
 Incredibly beautiful country, exploited by white people to some extent, firstly all the gold was stolen, then all the culture changed, Catholic churches were built, today all the travel agencies there are usually from outside Peru... it’s hard to believe but even today people lose their belongings!